 Cruising and Gay Saunas in Dublin

-One place where Grinder and other gay hook-up apps have really made a difference worldwide is the closing of saunas and bathhouses.
+One place where Grindr and other gay hook-up apps have really made a difference worldwide is the closing of saunas and bathhouses.
 While continental Europe cities such as Barcelona, Brussels and Berlin and have reversed the trend, the Ireland gay sauna scene is pretty dire.

 In Dublin, the bathhouse/sauna scene has been particularly hard hit and currently, if you want to explore the naughtier side of Dublin there is now only one true gay sauna in Dublin to visit and two popular gay hang-out spots.
 Public cruising in Dublin was previously very popular but we do not recommend it anymore – outside of bars and sauna’s – as most well-known spots have more police patrols and wide-spread CCTV surveillance.